jeffvli/Windows-to-Linux-m3u8-Playlist-Converter/README.md

 Automated conversion of a batch of Windows m3u8 playlists to work on Linux subdirectories.

 ## How to use
-The script works under the assumption that music files in are under the same root directory in both Windows and Linux instances.
+The script works under the assumption that music files are under the same root directory in both Windows and Linux instances.
 Open PowerShell in a **non-elevated** prompt and run the function `Convert-WindowsPlaylist`.

 ### Example